mozilla/mozilla-django-oidc/docs/installation.rst

 If you want something different, set ``settings.OIDC_USERNAME_ALGO`` to a Python dotted path to the function you want to use.

-The function takes in an email address as a text (Python 2 unicode or Python 3 string) and returns a text (Python 2 unicode or Python 3 string).
+The function takes in an email address as a text (Python 3 string) and returns a text (Python 3 string).

 Here's an example function for Python 3 that doesn't convert the email address at all: